When it comes to OSHA compliance and safety training, it’s the little things that make the difference.

 Unfortunately for construction owners and managers, this often means keeping a close eye on operations at all times to prevent potentially dangerous and costly lapses.

 To workers, this often feels like micromanagement.
 They want to be free to do their work in their own way, and they want their superiors to trust that they’ll take all necessary safety precautions without needing their hand held.

 The answer, thankfully, is no. With the right tools, such as Computerized Maintenance Management System (CMMS) software, owners and managers can keep employees accountable for their safety without pestering them constantly.

-One of the quickest way to make employees feel like they’re being micromanaged is to hound them with calls, emails and other reminders for relatively small concerns.
-This is why it’s important to have an accurate, centralized database where safety related information and inspections can be tracked.
+One of the quickest ways to make employees feel like they’re being micromanaged is to hound them with calls, emails and other reminders for relatively small concerns.
+This is why it’s important to have an accurate, centralized database where safety-related information and inspections can be tracked.